open-education-hub/ccas/CCAS_pandoc.md

 28
 :::

-figuretext: Example 1, 2 and 3
+Figure: Example 1, 2 and 3
 :::

 ### Details